 Since forming as a society in 1967, The Foxfield Light Railway Society has gone through significant periods of change and has seen significant successes in it's time.
 After originally starting out with an operation based out of Foxfield Colliery, We're now working to return our passenger operation to the site.
 A major success for the railway was in 2009 when the BBC filmed their Christmas special of 'Return to Cranford' starring Dame Judi Dench - A TV appearance which bought national fame for Foxfield!

-Today's facilities at Caverswall Road Station include a station buffet serving hot and cold refreshments, A gift shop, a museum area holding locomotives and artefacts currently out of use and 'The One Legged Shunter' our real ale bar serving a range of beers, wines and spirits.
+Today's facilities at Caverswall Road Station include a station buffet serving hot and cold refreshments, A gift shop, a museum area holding locomotives and artefacts currently out of use and 'The Foxfield Arms' our real ale bar serving a range of beers, wines and spirits.